StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Buy cross-listed shares of a foreign company

-The last investment option we’ll cover here is buying foreign stock where it’s listed.
-Investing directly in foreign stock is a bit more complicated than buying a mutual fund and letting a portfolio manager do all the work, but you’ll also have many more choices.
+Investing directly in foreign stock is a bit more complicated than buying a fund and letting a portfolio manager do all the work, but you’ll also have many more choices.
+Keep in mind that your total return will also depend on how the foreign currency trades against the U.S. dollar.
+If the foreign currency falls compared to the U.S. dollar, you could have a loss even if the stock went up in its own currency.

 euro Forex trading